RinaldoBenaccetta/anah/readme.md

 **Type** : string

 The datas folder.
-The datas can be json or yaml files.
-If files with same names but one in json and the other in yaml, they will be mixed, but values in yaml will override the json values.
+The data can be json or yaml files.
+If two files with same names, one in json and the other one in yaml exist, they will be mixed, but the values in yaml will override the json values.

-Datas files can't be named _global_ ( E.g. : global.yml or global.json).
+Data files can't be named _global_ ( E.g. : global.yml or global.json).

 ##### output